2020 Food Tour of Central Japan

 Onboard the shinkansen bullet train this morning, we cross the Japan Alps to Kanazawa on the Japan Sea side.
 With its historical heritage as a wealthy castle town, Kanazawa offers a huge array of cultural attractions and is commonly known as “Little Kyoto”.

-We start our tour with a visit to Higashi Geisha district, a charming area of narrow streets where immaculately presented geisha traditionally entertained wealthy patrons.
+We start our tour with a visit to the Higashi Geisha district, a charming area of narrow streets where immaculately presented geisha traditionally entertained wealthy patrons.
 Here we stop for lunch at a local restaurant specializing in regional Kaga cuisine.
 Next stop is Kenrokuen Garden, a sublime castle garden dating back to the 17th century and regarded as one of the three best gardens of Japan.

 We end the day with a superb dinner of premium sushi, which Kanazawa is also famous for.

 A day-trip to the UNESCO World Heritage village of Shirakawa-go takes us to another world.
-A few hours are set aside to explore this charming rural village surrounded by mountains and early autumn colour.
+A few hours is set aside to explore this charming rural village surrounded by mountains and early autumn colour.
 The village has the famous thatched-roof farmhouses known as gassho-zukuri (meaning “hands clasped together in prayer”).
 Their steeply-slanted roofs were built to withstand the region’s heavy snowfalls.
-The unusual construction techniques use to build these houses and how people survived in the rugged mountain conditions are a story in its own right.
+The unusual construction techniques used to build these houses and how people survived in the rugged mountain conditions are a story in its own right.